patching...

 "Even the relatively big increases being proposed will not provide more than a one- or two-year fix," Jehlen said in an email to Patch Wednesday.
 "I, along with some of my colleagues, have been advocating for an increase in the gas tax as a reasonable and sustainable way to ensure financial solvency for the T. It is past time that we seriously address these long term funding issues.
 Iwill continue to advocate for an increase in the gas tax and more dedicated revenue to the T."

-In an interview with Somerville Patch State Rep. Denise Provost said the gas tax will likely be revisited as an option to address the T's woes, along with adding a toll to Boston's central artery.
+In State Rep. Denise Provost said the gas tax will likely be revisited as an option to address the T's woes, along with adding a toll to Boston's central artery.

 In the mean time, the MBTA is holding public meetings on the proposed fare increases and service reductions around the state, most recently at Chelsea Public Library Wednesday.
 They will hold local meetings in Malden on Feb.
 16 and Somerville on Feb.
 28.